Almost half of the public think Palestinian statehood should be recognised

 Despite most thinking Israel was justified in defending itself after 7th October 2023, the majority of the public said that Israel has now breached international law.
 The greater part also believe that it has gone too far in their actions.
 It is a stark contrast to the 5% of the public who said that Israel has not gone far enough.
 However, much less than half personally oppose Israel’s actions in Gaza as 32% neither support nor oppose.

-This comes amidst a rise in news reports of international calls for Israel to end the violence alongside for an official declaration that they are committing war crimes, including a genocide, and are responsible for creating a famine in Gaza.
+This comes amidst a rise in news reports of global calls for Israel to end the violence and for governments to officially declare that Israel is committing war crimes, including a genocide, alongside being responsible for creating a famine in Gaza.
 In response, over half said the UK should fully suspend arms exports to Israel, whereas 29% think the UK should not.
 Two fifths want the UK to suspend trade with Israel in general.
 However, 7 in 10 respondents believe it is not likely that international pressure to end the war will actually bring this into effect.
 Just a quarter of respondents believe it will.

 Those surveyed also had their say on what they want the outcome to be.
 Two fifths said they think a two-state solution is fairest for Palestinian statehood.
 This is over three times as many who said it is fairest for Palestine to be recognised as part of a one-state solution encompassing Israel (13%) and four times as many as the 9% believing it is most fair for Israel to be sovereign over Palestine.
 Interestingly, a third of respondents are unsure of what would be fairest for Palestinian statehood.
 This was recurring across the questions; there was consistently a sizeable proportion of respondents who weren’t sure about what should and shouldn’t happen and what is and isn’t justified.